Annex 3: executive NDPB model framework document

 2. References to the NDPB include any subsidiaries and joint ventures owned or controlled by the NDPB.
 The NDPB shall not establish subsidiaries or enter into joint ventures without the express approval of the SG.

-3. Copies of the document shall be placed in the Scottish Parliament Reference Centre.
-It shall also be published on the NDPB website.
+3. Copies of the agreed framework document must be published on the NDPB website.

 4. The NDPB is to contribute to the achievement of the Scottish Ministers’ objectives and priorities by aligning its aims and objectives with the National Performance Framework, Scotland’s Economic Strategy and Programme for Government.

 [short summary of any overarching statutory duties with reference to the relevant legislation]

 6. The NDPB’s purpose, strategic aims and objectives, as agreed by the Scottish Ministers, are to: